jpease/justinpease.com/_posts/2023-10-11-reader-beware-context-matters.md

 Are trees green?
 Is the sky blue?
 Yes, of course.
 Everyone knows that.

 However, looking out my window, what do I see?
-Trees with red and orange leaves and a gray sky.
+Trees that are red and orange along with a sky that is gray.

 To make sense of the information around us we must assess context.
 My writing is no different.
 I'll do my best to be honest and present information that I